-- To ensure the Fernhill estate remains a large rural estate without further subdivision into the future (by consolidation of the remaining land onto one land title). - To enhance the economic viability of the estate, ensuring funds for ongoing conservation and maintenance works to the estate.
-A Heritage Agreement will be made with the NSW Heritage Council and a Maintenance Plan will be prepared in relation to ongoing maintenance and conservation works to Fernhill estate. - To open up the estate for public events, thus providing a public benefit from the management of the estate.
+- To ensure the Fernhill estate remains a large rural estate without further subdivision into the future. - To enhance the economic viability of the estate, ensuring funds for ongoing conservation and maintenance works to the estate.
+A Voluntary Planning Agreement will be made with Penrith Council and a Maintenance Plan will be prepared in relation to ongoing maintenance and conservation works to Fernhill estate. - To open up the estate for public events, thus providing a public benefit from the management of the estate.

-This report accompanies a revised (draft) Conservation Management Plan (CMP) for the Femhill estate recently prepared by Paul Davies Pty Ltd. The revised CMP divided the Femhill estate into ten (10) separate landscape precincts for the purpose of significance analysis, however the current development proposal, while referring to the CMP analysis of the estate, has identified "use precincts" within the estate which are distinct from the CMP landscape precincts.
+This report accompanies a Conservation Management Plan (CMP) for the Fernhill estate recently prepared by Paul Davies Pty Ltd. The CMP divides the Fernhill estate into ten (10) separate landscape precincts for the purpose of significance analysis, however the current development proposal, while referring to the CMP analysis of the estate, has identified "use precincts" within the estate which are distinct from the CMP landscape precincts.

-This HIS supports the DA as a creative and sound way of conserving one of the major early Colonial period estates of Sydney.
+This HIS supports the IDA as a creative and sound way of conserving one of the major early Colonial period estates of Sydney.